fieldima/interspecific_rnaseq/README.md

+# Fiel Dimayacyac's reanalysis

-# This fork of the data will be used in my gene expression adequacy project.
+This fork of the data will be used in my gene expression adequacy project.
 I will assess the adequacy of the Ornstein-Uhlenbeck model for the dataset used in this [paper](https://academic.oup.com/mbe/article/35/8/2005/5000155)

 # interspecific_rnaseq